Whatever you build with YellaWood® brand pressure treated wood will last a long time.

-YellaWood® preserved wood products are designed for long-term performance in outdoor applications and, therefore, require high quality, corrosion-resistant nails, screws and other fasteners.
-For fastener specifications and a list of recommended hardware click here.
+YellaWood® preserved wood products are designed for long-term performance in outdoor applications and, therefore, require high-quality, corrosion-resistant nails, screws and other fasteners.
+Fastener specifications and recommended hardware.

-3. Use carbide tipped saw blade to cut preserved wood
+Use a carbide-tipped saw blade to cut preserved wood.

 Drill pilot holes especially when nailing or screwing near the edge or end of a board.
 Pilot holes will help minimize splitting.